-Companies are realizing the impact they have on the environment and are shifting towards sustainable designs.
+Companies are realizing the impact they have on the environment and are shifting towards sustainable office fit-out designs.
 Incorporating a sustainable design in your office is a great way to reduce your business’ carbon footprint and is a step towards a more sustainable future.
 Sustainable workspaces can be achieved in a multitude of ways.
 Promoting the use of eco-friendly materials, using LED lighting, placing recycling stations as well as adding botanicals are great ways to make your office space more sustainable.

 3. Resimercial Design

 The term ‘resimercial’ is a combination of the words ‘residential’ and ‘commercial’.
 This trend practiced by fit-out companies in Dubai has spiked in popularity after the introduction of work from home policies due to the increased need for offices to have a more ‘home-from-work’ environment.
 People are most productive in familiar and comfortable environments, which is why many companies have begun designing their offices to accommodate this trend.
 You can make your office more resimercial by incorporating elements like sofas and soft lighting in common spaces, or using textures and natural lighting to add a needed element of nature and relief.

 4. Acoustic Design

 People are most productive when distractions are limited.
 Working from home has given people control over their surroundings and distractors can be limited easily.
 Sound is a distraction that is hard to completely get rid of, but there are ways to reduce it as much as possible.
 The introduction of dual use acoustic products has made office spaces more productive and quiet.
 You can find carpets, wall coverings, furniture, and lighting products that provide sound reduction while still having a cohesive aesthetic theme.